 Well, for one thing, it allows you to set up an entire email marketing sequence that can last for weeks, months, or even years on autopilot.
 You simply do the work of creating high-quality messages in the beginning (or hiring other people to do it for you) and then load these messages into your autoresponder software.
 If you did a good job in the beginning, you won't have to worry about these messages at all down the road.
 A new prospect could sign up for your newsletter six months from now, and he or she would receive the exact sequence starting with the first message.

 As long as you write timeless messages that will still be relevant six months or a year from now, you won't have to do any of this work over again in the future.
 At that point, you can focus on traffic generation and send more leads to your squeeze page or other optin-forms, and these new subscribers would automatically go through your preplanned marketing funnel.

-Autoresponders are very simple to set up, and you can be up and running within hours.
-From there, you would simply spend the time refining your email campaign and learning how to communicate effectively and build relationships with your subscribers because relationships will then lead to increase sales.
+Email marketing software are very simple to set up, and you can be up and running within hours.
+From there, you would simply spend the time refining your email campaign and learning how to communicate effectively and build relationships with your subscribers because relationships will then lead to increase in sales.

 Here are three quick tips to keep in mind when setting up your autoresponder messages.